JocysCom/UMQF/UMQF.md

 - `ΔOS(e)` - Change in Odds of Survival for entity (e) due to action (a), ranging between -1 (disintegration/destruction for non-living entities or death for self-aware entities) and +1 (creation/formation for non-living entities or saving/creating a life for self-aware entities). *If combining multiple effects would push ΔOS(e) outside this range, clamp it to −1 or +1 before inserting it into the UMQ formula.
 If the change comes from a monetary loss or gain, compute it with the Av→ΔOSresource rule above.* Linear scale mapping:

-  - 0.00 ≤ - Neutral
+  - ≥ 0.00  Neutral
-  - 0.10 ≤ - Minor
+  - ≥ 0.10  Minor
-  - 0.30 ≤ - Moderate
+  - ≥ 0.30  Moderate
-  - 0.60 ≤ - Severe
+  - ≥ 0.60  Severe
-  - 0.90 ≤ - Critical
+  - ≥ 0.90  Critical
-  - 1.00 ≤ - Life/Death
+  - = 1.00  Life/Death

 - `sign(ΔOS(e))` - A function that returns -1 for negative changes, 0 for no change, and 1 for positive changes.
 - `VSA(e)` - Value of Self-Awareness of entity (e), measured as a multiplier from 0 to 1.
 Linear scale mapping:

-  - 0.0001 ≤ - Latent
+  - ≥ 0.0001  Latent
-  - 0.0100 ≤ - Instinctual
+  - ≥ 0.01    Instinctual
-  - 0.1000 ≤ - Sentient
+  - ≥ 0.1     Sentient
-  - 0.3000 ≤ - Conscious
+  - ≥ 0.3     Conscious
-  - 0.5500 ≤ - Sapient
+  - ≥ 0.55    Sapient
-  - 0.8000 ≤ - Super-sapient
+  - ≥ 0.8     Super-sapient

 - `Tc(e)` - Temporal coefficient, measured from 0 to 1 where 1 represents the entity's entire remaining potential lifespan.
 Use Tc = 1.0 for permanent effects (death).
 For indefinite lifespans, scale temporary effects against the lifespan of the Average Reference Entity (e.g., Human) (the same standard used for GCU) to ensure universal comparability.
 Linear scale mapping:

-  - 0.01 ≤ - Transient
+  - ≥ 0.01  Transient
-  - 0.10 ≤ - Short-term
+  - ≥ 0.10  Short-term
-  - 0.40 ≤ - Medium-term
+  - ≥ 0.40  Medium-term
-  - 0.80 ≤ - Long-term
+  - ≥ 0.80  Long-term
-  - 1.00 ≤ - Permanent
+  - = 1.00  Permanent

-- `Av(e)` - Action value, impact on entity (e) in terms of economic value, quantified in normalized Global Currency Units (GCU), where 1 GCU represents the economic value produced by an average entity over their lifetime.
+- `Av(e)` - Action value, impact on entity (e) in terms of economic value, quantified in normalized Global Currency Units (GCU), where 1 GCU approximates the lifetime resource throughput of an average human (production ≈ consumption in a steady-state economy); see `BLRR` in Resource-to-ΔOS conversion.
 Can be positive or negative. *Used only to derive ΔOSresource; do not plug Av directly into the UMQ equation.* Linear scale mapping:

-  - 0.0001 ≤ - Trivial
+  - ≥ 0.0001  Trivial
-  - 0.0100 ≤ - Small
+  - ≥ 0.01    Small
-  - 0.1000 ≤ - Significant
+  - ≥ 0.1     Significant
-  - 0.5000 ≤ - Substantial
+  - ≥ 0.5     Substantial
-  - 1.0000 ≤ - Lifetime
+  - ≥ 1       Lifetime
-  - 1000.0 ≤ - Generational
+  - ≥ 10³     Generational
-  - 1000000.0 ≤ - Civilizational
+  - ≥ 10⁶     Civilizational

 - `Vc(e)` - Violation coefficient of Consent of entity (e) caused by action (a), ranging from 0 (no violation) to 1 (full violation).
 Its application is conditional on `ΔOS(e)`.
 Full violation neutralizes moral value if ΔOS(e) is positive and doubles negative moral value if ΔOS(e) is negative.
 Linear scale mapping:

-  - 0.00 ≤ - Explicit
+  - ≥ 0.00  Explicit
-  - 0.10 ≤ - Implicit
+  - ≥ 0.10  Implicit
-  - 0.30 ≤ - Assumed
+  - ≥ 0.30  Assumed
-  - 0.50 ≤ - Reluctant
+  - ≥ 0.50  Reluctant
-  - 0.80 ≤ - Coerced
+  - ≥ 0.80  Coerced
-  - 1.00 ≤ - Forced
+  - = 1.00  Forced

 - `Sc(e)` - Suffering coefficient, taking into account the suffering caused to entity (e) by action (a), ranging 0 (no suffering) to 1 (full suffering).
 Its application is conditional on `ΔOS(e)`.
-Full suffering neutralize moral value if ΔOS(e) is positive and doubles negative moral value if ΔOS(e) is negative. `Sc` combined with `Vc`, can quadruple negative impact.
+Full suffering neutralizes moral value if ΔOS(e) is positive and doubles negative moral value if ΔOS(e) is negative. `Sc` combined with `Vc`, can quadruple negative impact.
 Linear scale mapping:

-  - 0.00 ≤ - None
+  - ≥ 0.00  None
-  - 0.20 ≤ - Discomfort
+  - ≥ 0.20  Discomfort
-  - 0.50 ≤ - Distress
+  - ≥ 0.50  Distress
-  - 0.80 ≤ - Agony
+  - ≥ 0.80  Agony
-  - 1.00 ≤ - Torture
+  - = 1.00  Torture

 - `Rp` - Responsibility Coefficient, scaling moral weight based on Action Type, Causal Proximity, and Replaceability.
 (See "Action & Responsibility Logic").